justin-hayes/justin-hayes.github.io/content/post/jact-reading-greek-9a-translation.md

 date: 2019-09-02T18:30:00-04:00
 draft: false
 ---
-Sosias and Xanthias, two actors in a comedy, are onstage portraying slaves that stand guard at the front door of a house.
+Sosias and Xanthias, two actors in a comedy, are onstage portraying slaves that guard the front door of a house.
 They turn to the audience and introduce the play.<!--more-->
 ## Translation
 _In front of the house are two slaves.
 At first they are conversing with each other, then to the audience._